Cerebral Palsy Claims

 • Assistive technology

 Detailed witness evidence is vital to establish how much compensation should be awarded to the child.
-Witness statements will usually be necessary from the child's parents/carers to try to build up a picture of the child and their day-to-day life, including details of their care requirements and any behavioural problems.
-It is also important to consider whether any independent witness evidence is necessary - for example, from teachers, support workers, doctors, therapists and the case manager.
+Witness statements will usually be necessary from the child's parents/carers to try to build up a picture of the child and their day-to-day life, including details of their care requirements and any behavioural concerns.
+It is also important to consider whether any independent witness evidence is necessary - for example, from teachers, support workers, doctors, therapists and the child’s case manager.

 We explore why specialist accommodation is necessary for people living with cerebral palsy to help them better cope with the condition.
 Read more here about the difference it can make to lives.